-How does it work?Apples contain pectin, which helps bulk up the stool to treat diarrhea and constipation.
-Apples also contain some chemicals that seem to be able to kill bacteria.
-Apple peel contains a chemical called ursolic acid that is suspected to have a role in building muscle and metabolism.
+Apples contain pectin, which helps bulk up the stool to treat diarrhea and constipation.
+Apples also contain chemicals with anti-inflammatory and antibacterial effects.
+Apple peel contains a chemical called ursolic acid, which may play a role in building muscle and metabolism.

 Uses & Effectiveness

 We currently have no information for APPLE overview.

 Special Precautions and Warnings

 Children: Apples and apple juice are commonly consumed in the diet.
 Apples are likely safe for children as long as the seeds are avoided.
 Apple pectin is possibly safe for children when taken by mouth, short-term.